Lie algebroid connections, twisted Higgs bundles and motives of moduli spaces: Smoothness and semiprojectivity of -Hodge moduli spaces

 However, a vector bundle $E$ need not admit an integrable $\SL$-connection and, therefore, the associated cocycle $\omega$ in \eqref{eq:omega-cocycle} may not be exact.
 Moreover, for higher rank $\SL$, the presence of the integrability condition breaks the previous trivialization of the deformation theory and the corresponding cohomological description.

-We believe that the somehow unnatural presentation of the deformation theory of Lemma \ref{lemma:HodgeTangent} is a reflection of the fact that the moduli space of Higgs bundles admits a broader range of deformations than the ones considered in this section, as suggested in \cite[Section 7.3]{Tor11}.
-More precisely, for each family of Lie algebroid structures over $V$, $\SL\longrightarrow X\times T$ on $T$, we obtain a moduli space $\SM_{\Lambda_\SL}(r,d) \longrightarrow T$ over $T$.
-Each family going through the trivial Lie algebroid $(V,0,0)$ gives rise to a deformation of the moduli space $\SM_{V^*}(r,d)$.
-More generally, the infinitesimal deformations of the trivial algebroid structure give rise to deformations of $\SM_{V^*}(r,d)$.
-We expect that if we considered the whole space of such infinitesimal deformations, then that space would get indeed a natural cohomological interpretation.
+We believe that the somehow unnatural presentation of the deformation theory of Lemma \ref{lemma:HodgeTangent} is a reflection of the fact that the moduli space of Higgs bundles admits a broader range of deformations than the ones considered in this section, as suggested in \cite[Section 7.3]{Tor11} and as described explicitly for rank 1 Lie algebroids in Theorem \ref{thm:classificationLieAlgebroidsRank1}.
+More precisely, for each family of Lie algebroid structures over $V$, $\SL\to X\times T$ on $T$, we obtain a moduli space $\SM_{\Lambda_\SL}(r,d) \to T$ over $T$.
+Each family going through the trivial Lie algebroid $(V,0,0)$ gives rise to a deformation of the moduli space $\SM_{V^*}^{\Dol}(r,d)$.
+More generally, the infinitesimal deformations of the trivial algebroid structure give rise to deformations of $\SM_{V^*}^{\Dol}(r,d)$.
+We expect that if we considered a versal family which represented the whole space of such infinitesimal deformations (which, for Lie algebroids on a line bundle $L$, would correspond to a family of Lie algebroids over $H^0(L^{-1}\otimes T_X)$) then that space would get indeed a natural cohomological interpretation.

-In Lemma \ref{lemma:HodgeTangent} we are only considering ``radial sections'' of such deformation space, corresponding to families over $\CC$ of the form \eqref{eq:Llambda}, therefore obtaining ``sections'' or ``cuts'' of the whole deformation space, and these deformations do not seem to exhibit a cohomological description anymore. \end{remark}
+In Lemma \ref{lemma:HodgeTangent} we are only considering ``radial sections'' of such deformation space, corresponding to families over $\CC$ of the form \eqref{eq:Llambda}, therefore obtaining ``sections'' or ``cuts'' of the whole deformation space, and these deformations do not seem to exhibit a natural cohomological description anymore. \end{remark}

-The preceding Lemmas \ref{lemma:dimensionTangent} and \ref{lemma:HodgeTangent} now allow us to show that the $\SL$-Hodge moduli space under the following conditions.
+The preceding Lemmas \ref{lemma:dimensionTangent} and \ref{lemma:HodgeTangent} now allow us to establish smoothness of the $\SL$-Hodge moduli space under the following conditions.